Loaf size and shape Do you prefer a vertical or horizontal

 - Water containing a high concentration of purification chemicals can kill the yeast.
 Try using purified or bottled water instead.

-- Don’t use metal objects to remove the kneading blade from the pan or bread, as this may cause damage to the non-stick coating.
+- Don’t use metal objects to remove the kneading blade or bread from the pan, as this may cause damage to the non-stick coating.

 - Wipe away any spills over or around the element before baking.